carpentries-incubator/web-scraping-python/episodes/dynamic-websites.md

 [Selenium](https://www.selenium.dev/) is an open-source project for web browser automation.
 It’s especially useful for scraping tasks because it behaves like a real user interacting with a web page in a browser.

 With Selenium, the browser actually renders the page, allowing JavaScript to run and load any dynamic content.
-This means we can access the fully loaded HTML —just like we’d see using the "Inspect" tool— after JavaScript has executed.
+This means we can access the fully loaded HTML (just like we’d see using the "Inspect" tool) after JavaScript has executed.

 In addition, Selenium can simulate real user interactions like filling in text boxes, clicking buttons, scrolling, or selecting items from drop-down menus.
 These features are essential when scraping dynamic websites.